-The Making Money Matter (M3) project, is part of the Massachusetts Results Driven Accountability (RDA) initiative.
+The Making Money Matter (M3, AKA "M-cubed") project, is part of the Massachusetts Results Driven Accountability (RDA) initiative.
 This initiative is intended to promote targeted use of federal special education funds in ways that are designed to lead to improved outcomes for students with Individualized Education Programs (IEPs).
-Districts identified for M3 participation are directed to use a portion of the funds made available under the IDEA Part B special education entitlement grant, known as Fund Code 240, for the improvement of performance issues identified through the Massachusetts accountability system.
+Districts identified for M3 participation are directed to use a portion of the funds made available under the IDEA Part B special education entitlement grant, known as Fund Code (FC) 240, for the improvement of performance issues identified through the Special Education Determination system.

-For additional information regarding special education determination of district need for technical assistance or intervention, please review the 2018 Determination of Need for Special Education Technical Assistance or Intervention on the ESE Accountability Lists, Materials, and Tools webpage.
+For additional information regarding special education determination of district need for technical assistance or intervention, please review the DESE Determination of Need for Special Education Technical Assistance or Intervention webpage.

-All FY20 M3 funds must be identified from the districts' Fund Code 240 allocation.
-However, districts are encouraged to blend and braid funds from other sources toward achieving the wider goals and strategies for improved performance for students with IEPs that align to those for improving achievement for all students.
+All M3 set aside funds must be identified in the FC240 application, and districts are encouraged to blend and braid funds from other sources toward achieving the wider goals and strategies for improved performance for students with IEPs that are coherent with district priorities for improving achievement for all students.
 Blending and braiding are processes for using multiple funding streams to support a common initiative.
-Blending refers to wrapping together multiple resources toward a common goal and braiding refers to coordinating and tracking multiple funding sources toward the project.
+Blending refers to wrapping together multiple resources toward a common goal, and braiding refers to coordinating and tracking multiple funding sources toward the project.

 M3 funds may be used at the district and/or school level.
-Schools designated as Requiring Assistance or Intervention under the MA FY18 or FY19 Accountability Framework should be prioritized for school level interventions.
+Schools designated as Requiring Assistance or Intervention under the MA Accountability Framework should be prioritized for school level interventions.

 M3 funds should be used to: